tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 “Really good,” she said and smiled.

-The waitress returned and the I tapped for dinner.
+The waitress returned and then I tapped for dinner.
 The waitress thanked me and disappeared again.

 I put on my raincoat and buttoned it up to my neck then turned up the collar.
 I adjusted my fedora and said, “Have a good night,” to the nice lady.